rconnett/razorCMS/README.md

 Apache running on a Unix type machine.

-You may find it possible to make **razorCMS** work outside of its comfort zone, awesome, I tilt my hat in your general direction, but I do not support this.
-Too many developers are keeping institutions alive purely by supporting old defunct outdated crap, I will not do this, I loose enough sleep at night without the need to support things that should be put out of their misery.
+You may find it possible to make **razorCMS** work outside of its comfort zone, awesome.
+I tilt my hat in your general direction.
+However, I do not support this.
+Too many developers are keeping institutions alive purely by supporting old defunct outdated crap.
+I will not do this.
+I loose enough sleep at night without the need to support things that should be put out of their misery.

 ---